RTradeLtd/temporal-api-documentation/source/includes/ipfs/_private_network_management.md

 `https://api.temporal.cloud/v2/ipfs/private/network/users/add`

-Used to add users who may access this private network
+Used to add a user or users from being able to access this private network.
+This API call works only for the creator of a network.

 ### Parameters